Last Updated on

 The Nikon 8252 ACULON A211 10-22×50 was designed with the user in mind.
 The eyecups on this device are easy to adjust and to use and allow you always to have the perfect eye relief.
 If you wear glasses and a relief that’s a bit longer, no problem.
 Likewise, if you find yourself in need of an adjustment at the end of a long day of using binoculars, this model has you covered.

 And, it works well, due in large part to its 50-millimeter lens which is tied for the largest on this list and allow more light in than smaller lenses for a brighter image.
 It also comes with a variable zoom, not found on the other models on this list, making it arguably a more complete pair of binoculars.
 Resultingly, it has a long minimum focus distance that makes home use nearly impossible, but if you’re spending a lot of time in the great outdoors, you can’t go wrong with this model.
+All of the options here are great value but we think these are the best binoculars under $300 for the money.

 The Orion 09351 UltraView 10×50 is a model that does what it must do correctly but drops the ball in the fine details.
 It comes with excellent eye relief, up to 22mm away from the end of the binoculars, which is the best on our list by far.
 It also produces excellent wide-angle, which makes this pair well-suited to astronomy applications.
 If you’re an aspiring astronomer, you’re going to need crystal-clear optics, and this model delivers on that promise, mostly.